ScottyLabs/crashcourse/index.md

 ## let's get ready for TartanHacks

 CrashCourse is a collection of talks and workshops designed to help you make the most of TartanHacks.
-Topics range from web programming, to game design, to mobile apps, and more.
+Topics range from web programming to game design to mobile apps and more.

 The talks are all student-led and focused on hands-on activities.
 They're designed to launch you right into the midst of app and game development so you